Cycling

 3 min

 The Bilbao stage was marked in red as one of the most likely to experience incidents, as it is a city where anti-Gaza war movements are very strong.
 And so it was.
-Before the start, in fact, several meetings were held between the teams.
+Before the start, in fact, meetings between the teams took place.
 Canadian-born businessman Sylvan Adams, the man who commands the Israel-Premier Tech team, spoke with his team's riders for half an hour to try to calm them down.
 Adams, who lives in Tel Aviv and is close to the Israeli government, insists that the team should be able to complete its participation in the race for which it qualified on sporting merit.
-Adams has given money to Netanyahu's party, defends his policies, and has used sport to promote a positive image of Israel, leading critics of the current government to call for his expulsion from the Vuelta.
+He has given money to Netanyahu's party, defends his policies, and has used sport to promote a positive image of Israel, leading critics of the current government to call for his expulsion from the Vuelta.
 The organizers do not claim that the team qualified on sporting merit, having a good points ranking in the International Cycling Union.

-The riders, frightened
+The riders, scared

 stats